 However, for continuing projects under the Grant-in-Aid for JSPS Research Fellows (JSPS International Research Fellow), there must, as a rule, be two months or more tenure left in the carried-over fiscal year for the principal investigator to be eligible to request a funding disbursal.

-2. Taking a Research Ethics Education Course
+2. Completion of Research Ethics Education Coursework, etc.